persapiens-classes/ifrn-ria/class/4-angular/13-components.md

 ...
 ```

-For more details on component communication, refer to the Angular documentation at [https://angular.io/guide/inputs-outputs](https://angular.io/guide/inputs-outputs).
+For more details on component communication, refer to the Angular documentation about [inputs](https://angular.dev/guide/components/inputs) and  [outputs](https://angular.dev/guide/components/outputs).

 ---